irisc393/ass-6/README.md

 print("Best C value:", grid.best_params_['logreg__C'])
 best_model = grid.best_estimator_

 - We performed feature selection using `SelectKBest` with the ANOVA F-test (`f_classif`) to extract the 8 most predictive features from the training data.
-The selected features includes: sex, cp (chest pain type), thalach (max heart rate), exang (exercise-induced angina), oldpeak, slope, ca, thal
+The selected features we choose includes: sex, cp (chest pain type), thalach (max heart rate), exang (exercise-induced angina), oldpeak, slope, ca, thal

-- Using only these selected features, we trained a third classifier Logistic Regression.

-- The best-performing value of `C` is 1, and the final classifier was trained using this optimal parameter.
+- Using only these selected features, we trained a third classifier Logistic Regression, and the best-performing value of `C` is 1, and the final classifier was trained using this optimal parameter.

-- This approach reduces model complexity and may improve generalization by removing irrelevant or redundant features.

 #13
 - 1. Logistic